AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 ---

 Using the `local.xml` file to change the layout.
-Chnage the layout one at the time.

 {% highlight html %}
   <catalog_category_default>